rpclib/rpclib/README.md

 # rpclib ![MIT](https://img.shields.io/badge/license-MIT-blue.svg) [![Build Status](https://travis-ci.org/rpclib/rpclib.svg?branch=dev)](https://travis-ci.org/sztomi/rpclib) [![Build status](https://ci.appveyor.com/api/projects/status/9lft2tlamcox8epq?svg=true)](https://ci.appveyor.com/project/sztomi/callme) [![Coverage Status](https://coveralls.io/repos/github/rpclib/rpclib/badge.svg)](https://coveralls.io/github/rpclib/rpclib?branch=dev) ![Coverity](https://scan.coverity.com/projects/7259/badge.svg?flat=1) [![Gitter](https://img.shields.io/gitter/room/nwjs/nw.js.svg?maxAge=2592000)](https://gitter.im/rpclib/Lobby)

 `rpclib` is a RPC library for C++, providing both a client and server implementation.
 It is built using modern C++14, and as such, requires a recent compiler.
-Using the library, you can:
+Main highlights:

-  * Expose functions of your program to be called via RPC with minimal boilerplate
+  * Expose functions of your program to be called via RPC (from any language implementing msgpack-rpc)
-  * Or call function through RPC with a syntax that is as natural as C++ permits (without code generation)
+  * Call functions through RPC (of programs written in any language)
+  * No IDL to learn
+  * No code generation step to integrate in your build, just C++

 # What does it look like?

+Two short examples of the "look&feel" of the library:

 ## Server